Safe Zone Program

 The Safe Zone mission is to promote an environment where the lesbian, gay, bisexual, transgender, and queer community and their allies flourish intellectually, socially, and emotionally.
 Towards this end, we envision the program as a visible network of allies who support each other and support individual LGBTQ people.
 We hope to build a climate where everyone feels safe and accepted.

 Johns Hopkins affirms our commitment to a diverse and inclusive community in many ways, including having sexual orientation and gender identity/expression in our non-discrimination policy.
 The Safe Zone program invites everyone to create a safer and more supportive campus climate for sexual and gender minorities and their allies.
-The Safe Zone program is housed with Gender & Sexuality Resources (formerly housed within LGBTQ Life).
+The Safe Zone program is housed within Gender & Sexuality Resources (formerly housed within LGBTQ Life).
 It was established in 2012 as a collaborative training effort engaging students, staff, and faculty across all departments and offices at Hopkins.